Rishu6262/Fake-newz_generator/README.md

 ### Export Functionality

-Generated news can be saved as:
+Generated newz can be saved as:

 - Text File (.txt)
 - JSON File (.json)